Something with Numbers: 2011–present: Maniac + 2011

-In February 2011, Something with Numbers released news that they were writing for their fourth record.
-In a post on their Facebook page the band mentioned that fans should expect some new material in the later half of the year, and in addition to this, the band will most likely be going on tour to accompany the release.
+In February 2011, Something with Numbers revealed that they were writing for their fourth record.
+The band's line-up changed for the first time with the departure of both Dave McBeath and Lachlan Scott, who were replaced by The Griswolds' Lachlan West and One Dollar Short's Trent Crawford, respectively.
 In an interview with rock journalist Nick Milligan in August 2011, Grigg said of their fourth record: "I really want to make a heavy, catchy album.
 I don't particularly listen to heavy music anymore, but I enjoy playing it live.
 I want to write some energetic, heavy music that you can sing along to."

-Something with Numbers performed at the Coaster festival in September 2011.
+They then performed at the Coaster festival in Gosford that September.In a post on their Facebook page, the band announced that the album would be released on May 10, 2013, and they would be going on tour to accompany the release.
+The band split up following the end of the tour.

+Grigg would later find success as a chef, known as the "Air Fryer Guy".